vipulnaik/diet-exercise-health/notes/2021-08-22-fever-and-rash.md

 ## Possible culprits

-* I had been doing a lot of house cleaning recently, and as part of that I cleaned out a nest and spider webs (th nest cleaning was on August 21).
+* I had been doing a lot of house cleaning recently, and as part of that I cleaned out a nest and spider webs (the nest cleaning was on August 21).
 Dust and other stuff from the nest fell all over me, so I might have had a reaction to some of it.
 The chest/neck area in particular was more exposed than others.